Before you can deploy RSA NetWitness® Platform in the Amazon Web Services (AWS) you need to:

 - Build Concentrator directory for index database on the Provisioned IOPS SSD.

 AWS Deployment Scenarios

 The following diagrams illustrate some common AWS deployment scenarios.
+In the diagrams, the:

 Full NetWitness Platform Stack VPC Visibility